Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Numerical setup

-The previous studies used $M=2.5 \, \Msun$ \citep{Oconnor11,Ugliano12} or $1.75 \, \Msun$ \citep{oconnor13} and estimated $\xi$ at the time of core bounce.
-On the other hand, the outer radius of our computational domain (5000 km) is too small to contain $2.5 \, \Msun$ for all models and even $1.75 \, \Msun$ for some less massive models.
-In this Letter, we estimate $\xi$ at $M=2.5 \, \Msun$ ($\xi = \xi_{2.5}$) directly from pre-collapse data.
-It should be noted that our definition of $\xi$ gives almost the same compactness estimated at bounce, because the radius $R$ enclosing $2.5 \, \Msun$ is far from the center and the radial velocity $v_R$ there is very small (e.g., for s15.0 model $R=1.7 \times 10^{9}$ cm and $v_R=-6.8 \times 10^6 {\rm cm \, s}^{-1}$).
-Actually $\xi_{2.5}$ of s15.0 model in our definition is 0.145, which is very close to the value (0.150) estimated by \citet{Oconnor11} at bounce.
+The previous studies used $M=2.5 \, ~M_{\odot}$ \citep{Oconnor11,Ugliano12} or $1.75 \, ~M_{\odot}$ \citep{oconnor13} and estimated $\xi_M$ at the time of core bounce.
+On the other hand, the outer radius of our computational domain (5000 km) is too small to contain $2.5 \, ~M_{\odot}$ for all models and even $1.75 \, ~M_{\odot}$ for some less massive models (see Figure \ref{fig-mr}).
+In this paper, we estimate $\xi_M$ at $M=2.0$ and $2.5 \, ~M_{\odot}$ ($\xi_M = \xi_{2.0}, \,\xi_{2.5}$) directly from the progenitor models.
+It should be noted that our definition of $\xi_{2.5}$ gives almost the same value as the compactness estimated at bounce, because the radius $R$ enclosing $2.5 \, ~M_{\odot}$ is far from the center and the radial velocity $v_R$ there is very small (e.g., for s15.0 model, $R=1.7 \times 10^{9}$ cm and $v_R=-6.8 \times 10^6\,\,{\rm cm \,\, s}^{-1}$).
+By comparing the top to bottom panel of Figure \ref{fig-mr}, the position of the outer envelope ($\gtrsim 10^{8}\,{\rm km}$) changes very slightly.
+This is because of the long dynamical time scale there compared to the short time period before bounce ($\sim 200$ ms).
+Actually $\xi_{2.5}$ of s15.0 model in our definition is 0.149, which is very close to the value (0.150) estimated by \citet{Oconnor11} at bounce.

+Figure \ref{fig-xi} compares $\xi_M$ estimated at $M=1.5 \, ~M_{\odot}$ ($\xi_{1.5,{\rm cb}}$), $2.0 \, ~M_{\odot}$ ($\xi_{2.0}$), and $2.5 \, ~M_{\odot}$ ($\xi_{2.5}$).
+Note that $\xi_{1.5,{\rm cb}}$ is estimated at the time of core bounce, whereas the others are directly estimated from the progenitor data.
+All of these profiles show a similar trend, for example a high compactness bump in the $22$ to $26 ~M_{\odot}$ mass range.
+Zigzag variations of the compact parameter can be seen for all the lines with the different choice of $M$, although the amplitude becomes smaller for $\xi_M$ with larger $M$.
+Among all the 101 models, the s11.2 progenitor has the smallest value of the compactness parameter, which is easily seen for the choice of $\xi_{1.5,{\rm cb}}$ (filled circles).
+The quantities of the compactness parameters for some representative models are listed in Table \ref{tbl-xi}.
+It includes $\xi_{1.5}$ from the pre-collapse data and $15 ~M_\odot$ progenitors from \citet{WW95} (WW15) and \citet{Woosley07} (WH15) as a reference.
+Metal-deficient progenitors are discussed in Section \ref{sec-uz}.